Number of passengers in the car

 International Driving Permit

-The majority of European countries require an International Driving Permit (IDP).
+European countries require an International Driving Permit (IDP).
 Be sure to get one before your departure.
 This acts as a legal identification document where your information is translated into 11 foreign languages.
+It must be presented in conjunction with your valid driver's license issued by your province/country of residence.
+In Canada, you can obtain an International Driving Permit from a CAA agency.
+For residents outside Canada, please contact the authorities responsible for issuing this document.

 Children under 10 years of age